Dizziness and Vertigo Treatment Clinic in Rockville MD

 Are you looking for an urgent care clinic that can help you find your footing after dealing with dizziness and vertigo?
-We would love to help at Physicians Now Urgent Care!
-Call us today or come to 15215 Shady Grove Road in Rockville, MD, for a walk-in appointment.
-We serve patients from Rockville MD, Norbeck MD, Redland MD, Travilah MD, Potomac MD, and Aspen Hill.
+We would love to help at Physicians Now Urgent Care and Walk-In Clinic!
+Contact us today or come to 15215 Shady Grove Road in Rockville, MD, for a walk-in appointment.

 Dizziness is not the cause of vertigo but is rather a common symptom of vertigo.
 The cause of vertigo typically has to do with problems in the inner ear that are related to balance.
 Specifically, the experience of vertigo can be caused by vestibular neuritis, which is a viral infection of the vestibular nerve in the inner ear, Meniere’s disease, wherein there is an excessive buildup of fluid in the inner ear, migraines, or benign paroxysmal positional vertigo (BPPV).
 BPPV is the most common cause of vertigo and is characterized by the feeling that either you are spinning or the inside of your head is spinning.
 Consequently, dizziness is commonly associated with the experience of vertigo.